-ENG 372 English and Globalization
+ENG 372 English and Globalization (3-0-3).

-(3-0-3).
 Discusses the role of English in globalization processes.
 Examines how the use of global English in education, the workplace and society transforms local cultures and affects national languages and identities.
-Prerequisite: ENG 203 or ENG 204.
+Prerequisite: ENG 203 or ENG 204 or ENG 223 or ENG 234.

-ENG 382 Language Variation in
+ENG 382 Language Variation in Media (3-0-3).

-Media (3-0-3).
 Studies texts from different media types to examine variation in English based on text-type, genre, register, and ideological and social backgrounds.
 Introduces corpusbased research methodologies.
 Prerequisite: ENG 223 or ENG 224 or ENG 234.